AndrewKhans/N64-Stick-Converter/Readme.md

 1. Calculating cardinals in one shot instead of continuous readings that look for a max
 2. Runtime, the N64 may be expecting controller updates within a specific timeframe
 3. EEPROM space: ATtiny24A has 128 bytes

+# Calibratiom
+1. Pizza (affine) transform
+2. Cardinal snapping: Snap to corner when within some range of corner, using dist2d

+# Things to try next
+1. Snapback filtering
+2. Can we spin the stick to get cardinals?
+Easy for North/South/East/West, hard for diagonals
+3. Artificial deadzone